jaskaran-online/markdown-mermaid/PRD.md

 ## 15) Open Questions

-- Accounts: Should users authenticate or remain local‑only?
-If accounts exist, what for (sync, settings backup)?
 - Collaboration: Any need for commenting or multi‑user editing later?
 - Math support: Should we include KaTeX/MathJax in MVP?
 - Custom CSS: Allow user‑supplied CSS for preview/export?
 - Diagram export: Always render Mermaid to SVG in HTML/DOCX/PDF, or keep live Mermaid in HTML?
-Default here proposes pre‑rendered SVG for portability.
+Default remains pre‑rendered SVG for portability.
-- The user note “user can be …” appears incomplete; clarify intended capability (e.g., anonymous vs. signed‑in, roles, or offline‑only).

 ## 16) Out of Scope (for now)